tobami/codespeed/README.md

 You will need Python 2.6+ and Django 1.1+ with South.

-In Ubuntu, they can be installed with:
+In Debian and Ubuntu, they can be installed with:

     sudo apt-get install python-django python-django-south